REV. DR. HERBERT MILLER II

 Dr. Miller earned his Master of Divinity from Wake Forest University Divinity School.
 At Wake Forest, he served as the president of AKONI, an organization comprised of African American seminarians attending the university.
 His senior thesis was entitled The Response of the African American Church to the HIV/AIDS Epidemic in America.

 He earned his Doctor of Ministry degree from United Theological Seminary in Dayton, Ohio.
 His dissertation was titled Developing a Transformative Model of African American Fatherhood From A Biblical Perspective.
-He currently serves United as a Senior Mentor and Adjunct Faculty.

 He is a proud member of Alpha Phi Alpha Fraternity, Inc.